thiagoboeker/Desafio-Stone/README.md

 ## Deployment

-The Server is running in heroku: https://stoned-desafio-stone.herokuapp.com
+The Server is running on heroku: https://stoned-desafio-stone.herokuapp.com